-It’s often easy to gloss over all the kings after David, seeing the history as a downward spiral.
+It can be easy to gloss over the post-Solomon kings, seeing their march as a downward-only spiral.

-But that’s not true.
-Apart from the “the world was broken in Adam” truth, there’s also bright points in the kings of Judah and Israel.
+But that’s not the full truth.
+There were bright points in the history of the kings of Judah and Israel.

-One of those wonderful revivals comes about through Asa.
+One of the wonderful revivals comes about through the reign of Asa.

-This is a king!
-He turns the people to the Lord (not himself).
+Here is a king!
+He turns the people to true God, their God of their fathers.

-He is a king who cries out to the Lord in battle, and the Lord rewards him and the army.
-I mean seriously, v9, a million soldiers opposing them!
-The scale is crazy.
+Asa is a king who cries out to the Lord in battle.
+We see the Lord rewards him and the army, as they faced seemingly overwhelming odds.

 We are today part of God’s people, and we march toward our goal – The bright shining gates of glory, our inheritance now-in-part and then-in-full.